One Day Experience / Workshop, 10am - 5pm

 Awaken, rejuvenate and resurrect your movement practice after the inevitable hibernation period over the winter months.
 Spring is a time of regrowth.
 The excitement of seeing the plants around you blossom again, mirrors ones practice as we have more daylight again and the preparation for all out exuberance and celebration in summer starts to take on shape more.
 There's nothing quite like the excitement of seeing the majestic change around you, as the once bare and beautiful trees burst with welcome seas of green to remind you spring has sprung.

 This connection to our seasonal environment is what makes us human.
 “Move With The Seasons” is my invitation to explore our relationships; with our bodies, habitat and tribe (community).
 Our primal sense of rhythm and change when moving in our habitat is best experienced when in nature, not in a year-round controlled environment such as a gym.
 A movement practice can benefit from this oscillation rather than flat-lining in a uni-season of disconnection.
 Static, for me, feels like stagnation.
-No change lessons the opportunities for awareness and adaptation - which lessons my engagement.
+No change lessons the opportunities for awareness and adaptation - which lessens my engagement.
 I do my best to remain open to change through exposure to the dynamism of our seasons.
 Change to my habitat.
 My community.
 My family.
 My children.
 My ageing body.
 Open to the adaptability required and the opportunity for creativity that never ceases to get old.

 Being outside is the best expression of our humanness, with contextual and playful movement giving us the best foundation of movement we can.
 What better way to explore natural movement than in context of habitat and actually being outside.
 Our skin grows strong only when exposed to diversity of surfaces, and that diversity of nature is nourishing.
 We cannot appreciate wrapping up in the warm without experiencing the contrast of nature's powerful change in season from summer.

-Remember your ability to be joyful in nature - to run, jump, climb, swing, flow and roughhouse, to be swept along with the innate excitement of being outside.
+Remember your ability to be joyful in nature - to run, jump, climb, swing, dance, flow and roughhouse, to be swept along with the innate excitement of being outside.
 Feel the thrill of longer days and notice the majestic change as the trees start to burst with green.
 Reawaken your senses running through the woodlands as you propel yourself forward, deep in the present with a full mind and body focus that a nutritious environment provides.
 What is more rewarding than succeeding at a task that is outright difficult and engaging?
 This connection to our seasonal environment and our challenges and triumphs is part of what makes us human.